 Arrive early to see all the French Open tennis

 If you’re like us and are going to see Nadal play for the first time, you want to make sure you’re in your seat when he walks onto the court.
 So we arrived when the park opened at 10am (for an 11am match).
-Maybe that was a bit much, but our entry was a breeze and we could tell the lines were going to be long.
+Maybe that was a bit much, but our entry was a breeze and we could tell the lines were going to be long closer to match time.
 Or so we convinced ourselves.

 Check the weather before you leave.
 The day we went was thankfully cool.
 And we were way up high in the second to last row, so it was quite breezy.
 But the next day it was unbelievably hot!
-Layers and hats are key.
+Layers and hats and sunscreen are key.

 Get up close to French Open tennis at the outer courts

 The seats we bought were a bit high up (like in the back row).
 But even if you’re like us and can’t afford the front row seats for the major courts, you can get the experience of watching tennis up close at the smaller courts.
 When Nadal’s opponent retired early, we went to watch other matches on some of the smaller courts.
 Since it was the quarter finals, there were no big singles matches (like during some of the earlier match days in these tournaments), but we did get to see some great doubles matches.
 And you’re able to get so close, it’s nuts!

 It’s a whole day of tennis.
 It’s outside (and hopefully a nice day).
 It’s pretty with the red clay courts.
 And you may get the opportunity to see one of your favorite players.
 Even though Federer didn’t make it to the French Open this year, we got to see Nadal which was amazing.